Academic Catalog

 Introduces the major functions of operating systems.
 Covers processes and concurrency; concurrent programming; resource allocation, contention and control; scheduling, memory management, and device management.

-Introduces database concepts: data models; data description and manipulation languages; query facilities; data security, integrity and reliability; multi-user, distributed and web-based database processing.
-Includes the design and implementation of applications using a commercial DBMS.
+Introduces database concepts: relational databases, data models; object databases, data description (DDL) and manipulation (DML) languages; query facilities; data security, integrity and reliability; multi-user, distributed and web-based database processing.
+Introduces non-relational databases (NoSQL) and interaction with BigData repositories.
+Introduces database security topics, including SQL injection.
+Includes the design and implementation of applications using relational and/or non-relational database.
+Typically offered: Autumn.

 CSC 4430 Advanced Programming (3-5 Credit)